TeeOhh/Norms-Reasoner/README.md

 ### All in ..\dempster-shafer\
 ------------------------------------------------------------
-This directory contains the code that does Dempster Shafer operations to combine evidence. dempster-shafer.lsp
+This directory contains the code that does Dempster Shafer operations to combine evidence.<br/>

+dempster-shafer.lsp
 1. function: <code>full-dempster-shafer (prop-set frame-of-discernment in-mt &key (verbose nil))</code>
 	- returns interval [belief, plausbility] for prop-set given the frame-of-discernment and evidence in in-mt